ImtiazVision/Adobe-Experience-Manager-AEM-/content_packages.md

   - **Immutable Content Packages** : are immutable and are stored in the repository.
 They may be checked into Git and deployed through Cloud Manager.
+Immutable directories include /apps and /libs.

   - **Mutable Content Packages** : Typically, mutable material is committed to an AEM project using Maven archetypes.
 Service users, directories, node kinds, customizable templates, and scripts, among other things, are all included in the content.